 Frequently Asked Questions

-Gaining Ground maintains an online non-profit profile at The Giving Common that provides detailed information on our mission, programs, management and financials.
+Gaining Ground maintains an online non-profit profile on Guidestar that provides detailed information on our mission, programs, management and financials.

 Read about the Gaining Ground model of hunger relief and volunteerism in our Model Overview.
 We’ll tell you a bit about what we do and how we do it.
 We hope our story will inspire you.